Delayed Opening at 10am in Jersey City only

 Bilingualism, a world of possibilities

 At the French American Academy, we believe in the transformative powers of a bilingual education.
 Exposing a child to more than one language at a young age is crucial.
 This early exposure takes full advantage of a child’s innate language-learning abilities and natural curiosity about the world.

-Of course, as a school dedicated to bilingual learning, we also keep a careful eye on the research in the field.
+Of course, as a school dedicated to bilingual learning and bilingual education programs, we also keep a careful eye on the research in the field.

 Some key findings from recent years include the following*: